3rd Grade Virtual Tour of the Westford Museum and more…….

 The Path to Freedom, the Westford Minutemen and the Revolutionary War

-The American Revolution was America’s fight for independence from Great Britain.
-On the American side the war was fought by militia men, who consisted of any man aged 16-60.
-The
+The American Revolution was America’s struggle for independence from Great Britain.
+On the American side, militiamen, typically men aged 16 to 60, fought the war.
+These militia members were often

 Read more »